-As we embark on the beginning of a new decade, let’s look back at the major moments of 2019 and uncover what the year had in store for the UK Top 20 companies.
+As we enter a new decade, let’s look back at the major moments of 2019 and uncover what the year had in store for the UK’s top 20 companies.

 From record-high temperatures to hundreds of thousands taking to the streets in climate strikes, followed by the collapse of London-based travel agent Thomas Cook after 178 years in business, along with rising business costs, trade pressures, the ever-looming uncertainty of Brexit, a global economic slowdown and a general election – 2019 certainly had its challenges, especially for UK business.

 While the UK economy ended 2019 in stagnation, it looks like public sentiment has kept steady.
 Despite mounting economic and political pressures, the average level of trust and affection towards business in the UK remained unchanged from 2018 to 2019.

 A strong first quarter suggested that as trust in the political environment weakened, companies across the UK may have helped to bring stability and reassurance amidst the rising uncertainty.

 However, the picture began to change as perceptions weakened in the second half of the year following the heightened anxiety surrounding the postponed Brexit decision at the end of Q1.